opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/select-streams-woh.md

-SelectStreamsWorkflowOperationHandler
+SelectTracksWorkflowOperationHandler
 ====================================

 Description
 -----------

-The SelectStreamsWorkflowOperationHandler can be used in case not all source streams should be processed.
+The SelectTracksWorkflowOperationHandler can be used in case not all source tracks should be processed.
 For example, given a recording with a presenter and a presentation track, the final recording to be published should only include the video stream of the presenter track and the audio stream of the presentation track.

-The workflow operation will use workflow properties set by the Opencast video editor to determine which streams should be selected for further processing and add them to the media package based on `target-flavor` and `target-tags`.
+The workflow operation will use workflow properties set by the Opencast video editor to determine which tracks should be selected for further processing and add them to the media package based on `target-flavor` and `target-tags`.

 **IMPORTANT:** The input tracks need to be inspected using the workflow operation [inspect](inspect-woh.md) before